offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

                         "m/z"
    ```

- * `{bm} experimental spectrum` - Potential fragment_NORM masses derived from the mass-to-charge ratios output by a real mass spectrometer.
+ * `{bm} experimental spectrum` - List of potential fragment_NORM masses derived from the mass-to-charge ratios output by a real mass spectrometer.
 That is, the molecules fed into the mass spectrometer were randomly fragment_NORMed and each fragment_NORM had its mass-to-charge ratio measured.
 From there, each mass-to-charge ratio was converted a set of potential masses.

    The masses in an experimental spectrum ...